PAF College Lower Topa: Facilities and miscellaneous

 The mess is under the supervision of the president Mess Committee who is assisted by the Mess Secretary and the Food Member.
 Students are also associated with the management of the mess.
 One representative from each house is a member of Mess Committee which would meet regularly to draw up the menu and discuss ways and means of improving the food.

 The Mess Committee meeting is presided over by the Principal.
-Meals include breakfast, lunch, evening tea or cold drinks and dinner.
-However, there is no provision for extra messing.
+Meals include breakfast, lunch and dinner.
+However, there is permission of doing extra messing.